AkashKrDutta/AkashKrDutta.github.io/_posts/2017-08-16-Interview-experience-Tower.md

 I just had my interview at Tower Research Capital and the memories are fresh.
 This post might help someone in future or help me reminiscence the past.

 ## The Countdown
-We all were waiting for the companies to be appearing in the Internship Portal.
+We all were waiting anxiously for the companies to be appearing in the Internship Portal.
 The companies came and in a group.
 Tower, DE Shaw, Samsung Korea, Goldman Sachs, big companies booked for day 1.
 We started reading their proforma, about each company researched, who knew at that time, what you have stored in your fate.
 In this post, we talk only about Tower.
 Fasten your seat belts guys :)

 ## Branches Open For
 Tower Research Capital was open for CSE, MnC, and EE.
 Condolences for people other than these branches, but you have many other cool companies to apply!
 Plenty of choices indeed!